swonderine/challenge/README.md

 ## Run the script [challenge.py](https://gist.github.com/PurpleBooth/b24679402957c63ec426)

-To run the script change to the directory and run
+To run the script change to the directory where the script sits and run

 ```
 python3 challenge.py